I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 - “Each year, only about 1,500 sexual assault offenders are actually convicted."

-The story goes around that domestic violence spikes by 40 percent on Super Bowl Sunday, a time of heavy drinking and machismo.
+- The story goes around that domestic violence spikes by 40 percent on Super Bowl Sunday, a time of heavy drinking and machismo.
 The claim is completely untrue and springs from a misreading of a study carried out by Old Dominion University sociology professor Janet Katz.
 It got its start in 1993 when a coalition of women’s groups held a news conference saying that Super Bowl Sunday is “the biggest day of the year for violence against women.”
-The claim has been endlessly repeated ever since.
+The claim has been endlessly repeated ever since; it simply isn't true.

 - Canadian Broadcasting Corporation, The Current.